younghhk/STT461/HW1.md

 **Problem 3**

-3.a Download the *Baby Weight Data* spreadsheet to your local machine.
-Now, import the spreadsheet as a data frame into your `R` workspace, naming the resulting object *baby*.
+3.a Download the *crab* spreadsheet to your local machine.
+Now, import the spreadsheet as a data frame into your `R` workspace, naming the resulting object *crab_dat*.
 Briefly inspect the data.

 3.b Confirm that the last three columns are useless, and remove them.
 Convert the first column to character type.

-3.c Change the name of the third column to event.
-Convert the *CA125.POS* and *GRADE* columns into numeric values, with the ambiguous entries coded as `NAs`.
-Fix the *Debulk1* column such that only two levels are used (*O* and *S*).
-Rename the eighth column to `response` and convert it to a logical vector (`0 = FALSE`, `1 = TRUE`).
+3.c Change the name of the fifth column to *weight1*.
+Create *weight2* column which has two weight categories. if weight is less than the median of *weight1*, assign *light*,  otherwise *heavy*.

 3.d Now that you have cleaned up the *clin* object, save it for later use, both as an R object (`clin.rda`) and also as a CSV file (`clin.csv`).